HMS Raglan: Construction

 Raglan was laid down at the Harland & Wolff Ltd shipyard at Govan on 1 December 1914.
 The ship was named Robert E Lee in honour of the CSA General Robert E Lee, however as the United States was still neutral, the ship was hurriedly renamed HMS M3 on 31 May 1915.
 She was then named HMS Lord Raglan on 20 June 1915 and again renamed HMS Raglan on 23 June 1915.

 Career

-Raglan sailed for the Dardanelles in June 1915.
+Raglan sailed for the Dardanelles campaign in June 1915.
 She remained in the Eastern Mediterranean, based at Imbros.
 On 29 October, Raglan took part in the Third Battle of Gaza.